Speaking part: variant 89 - Langart

 Study the advertisement.

-You are going to participate in the creative writing competition Imagine 2200: Climate Fiction for Future Ancestors and now you’d like to get more information.
+You are considering taking breakdancing lessons and now you’d like to get more information.
 In 1.5 minutes you are to ask four direct questions to find out about the following:

 You have 20 seconds to ask each question.